elf-oskari/oskari-extensions/README.md

 but shared in the spirit of free software though.

 # Usage

+ The motivation for this project is to share code in the free software spirit.
+These bundles may not be of use as is but as an inspiration or base for a new extension.

- Requires knowledge of how Oskari works see http://www.oskari.org/
+ These JavaScript extensions require knowledge of how Oskari works see http://www.oskari.org/

+ # Really want to use these

- Include in your JS build or load with oskari dev mode
+ Include in your JS build appsetup.json or load with oskari dev mode

   Oskari.setLoaderMode('dev');
   Oskari.setPreloaded(false);